 Web3 Newsletter: The Hottest Trends in the Industry and Must-Read Articles This Week

-01. US Election and Crypto
+01. The U.S. Election and Crypto

-- "The US Election Brings Uncertainty — Will the Crypto Market Enter a Winter?"
+- "The U.S. Election Brings Uncertainty — Will the Crypto Market Enter a Winter?"

 03. November Events Guide